gholler-sopra/hydrator-plugins/transform-plugins/docs/Decryptor-transform.md

 **ivHex** Specify the Hex value of initialization vector if using the block cipher mode of operation.

 **keystorePath** Specify the Absolute path of the keystore file.
-If keystore path is configured in property `program.container.dist.jars` of `cdap-site.xml` then keystore file must be present on both CDAP master nodes, else keystore file must be present on every slave node of the cluster.
+If keystore path is configured in the property `program.container.dist.jars` of `cdap-site.xml` then keystore file must be present on both CDAP master nodes, else the keystore file must be present on every slave node of the cluster.

 **keystorePassword** Specify the password for the keystore.